 Benefit Rate Reduction

 In January 2012 and again January 2015 the properties on this line had their Benefit Assessment rates reduced because there were more users to spread the costs.
 Click here for the details.

 Since the line was installed in 1992, the flows from the North most station had been low—too low to keep the water in the line from becoming oxygen depleted, that is anerobic.
 The result was occasional build up of corrosive hydrogen sulfide gas.
 That situation damaged several manholes on Federal Road.
 Five manholes were replaced in 2011.

 The anerobic situation no longer occurs with the higher flows originating from developments north of the Four Corners area.

 With the recent increase in the number or customers on this line the pumps at the North Station and the Station at 777 Federal Road are now running 50% of the time during daytime hours.
-These pumps will be upgraded with higher capacity units.
-Also the original electronics will be upgraded from vintage 1992 style to more a modern control system.
-A new emergency generator will be installed.
-These costs will be shared by all users in the Federal Road North line, present and future.
+These pumps were upgraded with higher capacity units.
+Also the original electronics was upgraded from vintage 1992 style to more a modern control system.
+A new emergency generator is installed.
+These costs were shared by all users in the Federal Road North line, present and future.

 Federal Road North District